aaronlohner/DyMonD/README.md

 describe system architecture in doc, using images+desc

 if non-gateway service is provided but hop extractor eventually falls on gateway, all flows that do not contain gateway as server will be omitted

+tcp logging can contain repeated flows since it's not what's actually being used, it's just spitting out the captured flows